Unique Technology for Innovative Continuous Reservoir Monitoring

 We have proven the concept

-We now want to go one step further to develop a new measurement concept to continuously measure water pressure in producing wells to monitor the movement of the OWC levels.
-Pre-studies at Sele and Sola Beach in Stavanger confirms pressures readings in the water phase above sea level, tide waves are recognized and a distinct time delay between two sensors are observed.
-The beach studies will continue into Q2 of 2021.
+We are now taking the next step in developing a new measurement concept to continuously monitor water pressure in producing wells, enabling the tracking of OWC level movements.
+Pre-studies conducted at Sele and Sola Beach in Stavanger have confirmed pressure readings in the water phase above sea level.
+Tide waves were detected, and a distinct time delay between two sensors was observed.

-The Hydrotell project have been granted “Kommersialiseringstilskudd fase 1» funding from Innovasjon Norge
+The Hydrotell project has been granted “Kommersialiseringstilskudd fase 1» funding from Innovasjon Norge

 Value estimates

-We now want to go one step further to develop a new measurement concept to continuously measure water pressure in producing wells to monitor the movement of the OWC levels.
+We are now taking the next step in developing a new measurement concept to continuously monitor water pressure in producing wells, enabling the tracking of OWC level movements.

 in average